6/15/2022: Internet Explorer Has Officially Retired

 But when Steve Ballmer became CEO of Microsoft in 1999, his strategy was “Windows Windows Windows”.
 He decided to “play defense” and defend Windows and Office from the Internet.
 So the IE team was told to focus on Windows.
 The last version of IE for the Macintosh was release in 2003.

 David Bank‘s 2001 book Breaking Windows: How Bill Gates Fumbled the Future of Microsoft explores the internal conflicts between what Banks called the “Windows Hawks” and the “Internet Doves” [though “Internet Bulls” would have been a better phrase].
 Maples left Microsoft in 1995, and by 2000 the rest of us “Doves” — Paul, Brad, John, and me — had also left.
-Steve Ballmer was CEO, and he was defending Windows from the inexorable rise of the Internet.
+So no one remained at Microsoft to argue with Steve Ballmer, and he continued to fight a losing battle, attempting to defend Windows from the inexorable rise of the Internet.

 When new hardware platforms arose — Apple released its iPhone in 2007 and iPad in 2010, and Google released Android in 2008 — Internet Explorer was unavailable.
 Which sealed it’s fate.